Become a HammondCare volunteer

 Help patients through Community Palliative Care

-• Driving patients to an outing, an appointment, or to do some shopping
+• Driving patients to outings, appointments, or shopping

 Pastoral Care volunteering